 Autism and Parenting: 4 Tips for Managing Stress

-Parenting a child with autism has its unique challenges, responsibilities, and stressors and no two families’ experiences are the same.
-As a parent, you want the best for your child and it can be difficult to manage things like stress and anxiety when caring for a child with special needs.
+Parenting a teen with autism has its unique challenges, responsibilities, and stressors and no two families’ experiences are the same.
+As a parent, you want the best for your teen and it can be difficult to manage things like stress and anxiety when caring for a teen with special needs.

-Learning to healthily cope with stress is key to showing up as the best version of yourself for your child.
-For all the incredible and courageous parents who help their children thrive day in and day out, here are 4 stress-management tips to get you through the tough moments.
+Learning to healthily cope with stress is key to showing up as the best version of yourself for your teen.
+For all the incredible and courageous parents who help their teens thrive day in and day out, here are 4 stress-management tips to get you through the tough moments.

 Share Your Feelings